7 Day Low-Sodium Diet Meal Plan for high Blood Pressure

 The sixth day of this low sodium diet meal plan continues to support your low-sodium diet goals by providing varied low sodium meals containing a total of 1053 mg of sodium.

-- Yogurt Parfait: Layer 6 oz. of fat-free yogurt (135 mg sodium) with 1 oz of Nature Valley Protein Oat N’ Honey granola (75 mg sodium).
+- Yogurt Parfait: Layer 6 oz of fat-free yogurt with 1 oz of granola and fresh blueberries.
+(6 oz yogurt, 1 oz granola, 1 cup blueberries)

-- Popcorn: End your day with 3 cups of fresh, air-popped popcorn tossed with 1 tsp of unsalted butter.
-This snack is entirely free from added salt.
+- Popcorn: End your day with 3 cups of air-popped popcorn with 1 tsp unsalted butter.
+(3 cups popcorn, 1 tsp unsalted butter)

 - Granola Bar and Milk: A small granola bar, such as a Fiber One or Kashi bar (105 mg sodium), accompanied by 1 cup of low-fat milk (130 mg sodium).